magnusgp/FakeNewsDetection/reports/README.md

 >
 > Answer:

-*We chose to work with the open-source Transformers framework from the Hugging Face organization.*
+*We chose to work with the open-source Transformers framework from the Hugging Face organization.
+We chose to do so, because the framework includes a number of pretrained models for text classification, which we planned to utilize to achieve the goal of the project.
+For this purpose, we chose the RoBERTa model, since it has been shown to perform well on a variety of NLP tasks.
+Moreover, since we chose the RoBERTa model, we also utilized the RobertaTokenizer in order to prepare the inputs for the model in the make_dataset.py file.
+Finally, we chose the Adam optimizer, also imported from the transformers framework, as the optimizer for training (fine tuning) the model. *

 ## Coding environment